Click here for your FREE

 Faulkner, Shakespeare, Dante.
 This sort of reading will benefit you in many ways.

-can read about it, and memorize rules, and attend seminars, and go to workshops
+read about it, and memorize rules, and attend seminars, and go to workshops (and

-(and by all means read Strunk and White's "Elements of Style" a classic that's now
+by all means read Strunk and White's "Elements of Style" a classic that's now in its

 One of the best ways to direct the actual writing process is to work with a writing